top of page

 My name is LaTina Ross, and I am a Wilmington native, licensed clinical social worker, and certified integrative health coach.
 As a social worker, my passion has always been to empower those who are vulnerable and oppressed.
-Early in my career, I was afforded the opportunity to work at a nonprofit HIV/AIDS organization in Greensboro, NC.
-There, I recognized the need for change in the community as it relates to HIV/AIDS.
+Early in my career, I had the opportunity to work at a nonprofit HIV/AIDS organization in Greensboro, NC, when I recognized the need for change in the community as it relates to HIV/AIDS.

-In my work with Seeds of Healing, Inc. I hope to contribute to eliminating stigma, reducing health disparities, and promoting health retention in disproportionately served communities.
+I plan to contribute to eliminating stigma, reducing health disparities, and promoting health retention in disproportionately served communities through my work with SEEDS of Healing.

 Jeffrey Long